 Software registered to the Hartland Public Library is not intended for personal use and copies of the applications may not be made for home use.
 Doing so is a violation of The United States' copyright laws and the Library's licensing agreement with software publishers.
-Access to Hartland Public Library electronic services will be terminated for such a violation equipment, software, or data belonging to the Library or other users will be dealt with in a serious and appropriate manner.
-Illegal acts involving Library computing resources may also be subject to prosecution by local, state, or federal authorities.
+Access to Hartland Public Library electronic services will be terminated for such a violation.